Remote Desktop Access

 Employees can unintentionally present security risks, whether they fall victim to social engineering, introduce a small oversight, or they themselves become the victim of compromise, such as through a data breach.

-If you use multiple identities (multiple passwords, multiple sign-ins) in your day-to-day work in your company, your team will become accustomed to this, and its challenging to train them to recognise spear-phishing.
+If you use multiple identities (multiple passwords, multiple sign-ins) in your day-to-day work in your company, your team will become accustomed to this, and it’s challenging to train them to recognize spear-phishing.

 Denial of Service Attacks